 Limited use approval

-Appropriate adjustment of the building heating system should always be the preferred option for meeting the heating needs for employees, students and guests in UW System buildings.
+Appropriate adjustment of the building heating system should always be the preferred option for meeting the heating needs for employees, students and guests in Universities of Wisconsin buildings.
 When this is infeasible, campuses shall have the authority to approve the use of certain space heaters in limited situations, such as where target temperatures cannot be maintained, for specific health needs, or for other extenuating circumstances.
 Under limited use approval, the selection and use of the space heater should follow the criteria in the Safety and use requirements for space heaters section, below.

 Target temperature not maintained